-NFL Rumors: The Cleveland Browns Could Be On Short List For Ndamukong Suh ‘Per NFL News’
+NFL Rumors: The Cleveland Browns Could Be On Short List For Ndamukong Suh, ‘Per NFL News’

-The Miami Dolphins officially have released DT Ndamukong Suh Wednesday making him a free agent.
+The Miami Dolphins officially have released DT Ndamukong Suh on Wednesday, making him a free agent.
 While Suh is a big name on the defense side, his reputation may keep him from a few teams.
 However, that’s not to say that some won’t come for the former Lion and Dolphin.
 According to Nick Shook of NFL.com, the Cleveland Browns are one of those teams.

 The Browns have pretty much played one heck of a chess game this offseason.
 A great trade landed them Jarvis Landry and another one for possible 2018 starter at quarterback, Tyrod Taylor.
 But that’s not all.
 As great as the Browns have been during the 2018 NFL Free Agency period, they still have the 2018 NFL Draft to go.
 But wait, Shook believes that Suh could be a great fit with the Browns’ defense.

-The reason why the Browns would go after Suh as Shook points out is that the Browns recently traded starting DT Danny Shelton.
+The reason why the Browns would go after Suh, as Shook points out, is that the Browns recently traded starting DT Danny Shelton.
 While they might be able to find someone cheaper than Suh, none of them will command the respect that he brings to a defense.
 Yes, his numbers while in Miami were not the same as they were in Detroit but the addition of Suh could be what brings this young Browns’ defense together.

 Imagine a front defensive line that features Suh, Myles Garrett, and Emmanuel Ogbah.
 Suh only registered 4.5 sacks, 29 tackles and 19 assists in 2017, but his role is more than tackles and sacks.
 In order for the Browns to make a splash in the AFC North, they will need someone like Suh to be a leader and provide that nastiness he’s known for.